-Salary sacrifice explained
+Salary Sacrifice explained

 Salary sacrifice is a voluntary arrangement where an employee agrees to give up part of their salary in exchange for non-cash benefits, such as pension contributions, childcare vouchers, or car schemes, often reducing tax liabilities.